Description

 While some pesticides are not harmful to predatory mites, many are directly toxic or have sublethal effects.
 These can prevent predators from establishing and/or reduce their efficacy.

 If pesticides are required, always check for side-effects and select products that are least harmful to Persimilis and other key beneficials in your IPM program.
-Use the Biobest Side Effects app or access the Biobest side-effects manual online.
+Consult the Biobest Side Effects App for information about the effects of pesticides on Persimilis.

 Some insecticides (e.g. synthetic pyrethroids, organophosphates and neonicotinoids) can have residual toxicity that affects Persimilis for many weeks (and even several months in protected crops).
 Fungicides generally have low toxicity to Persimilis, however some (e.g. mancozeb and chlorothalonil) are highly disruptive.
 The safest miticides to use with Persimilis are bifenazate (Acramite), clofentezine (Apollo), fenbutatin oxide (Torque) and hexythiazox (Calibre).